ChrissyBeans/ChrissyBeans/README.md

 *<p align=center>* The most basic DNI I have is basic [DNI](https://dni-criteria.carrd.co/) criteria.
 If I'm on the safe server, minors limit interaction unless friends.<sup> I will be friendly if you compliment me but I am not really looking to make friends with y'all.
 I am an adult!</sup>

 *<p align=center>* I will block any proship/profic on sight!
 I will not insult you or tell you to die, but I *do **not*** want to interact with you.
-Also spitting on me will earn you an immediate, very unkind fuck off and a permanent block if you are a stranger. ~~For the rest of my DNI, please visit my full dni on my strawpage.~~
+Also spitting on me will earn you an immediate, very unkind fuck off and a permanent block if you are a stranger.
+For the rest of my DNI, please visit my full dni either of my sites listed.

 <p align=center> I hide freely.
 If I have you or a friend hidden, it's likely for a reason.
 Please understand.

->[!NOTE]
->(The strawpage is currently unavailable since that's under construction, but my other sites have DNIs listed too.)

 **<p align=center> Note ahead of time: I don't mind at all if you try to int when I have dniuf in my name, just be mindful that I may not be in the mood to talk to people I don't know! *But* if you interact *solely* to mock me, don't whine about it if I tell you to fuck off.
 If your sole purpose is to antagonize me, I will absolutely curse you out and block you.
 I don't care if you think it's :sparkles:valid:sparkles: or not, seeing a boundary and choosing to push it because you personally view it as invalid is a dick move.**